Planning a basement or basement conversion and need some basement ideas?

 12) Bedroom Basement Ideas

-Ideally the bedrooms should have windows which places them at either end of the basement but if that isn’t possible the room can still be livened up with bright colours and spot & overhead lighting.
+Ideally the bedrooms should have windows which places them at either end of the basement but if that isn’t possible the rooms can still be livened up with bright colours and spot & overhead lighting.

 Here’s a good example of mood lighting with this bedroom from Madison Taylor Design: